-Employers tell these tales in an effort to get new employees onboard with their company values and culture.
-However, a study recently published in the Academy of Management Journal revealed that newcomers who are exposed to inspirational stories of company leaders are no more committed to the organization's values and no more helpful to co-workers than those who are not exposed.
+Company leaders often tell stories about themselves in an effort to get new employees on board with their company values and culture.
+However, a study published in the journal Academy of Management revealed that newcomers who were exposed to inspirational stories of company leaders were no more committed to the organization's values, and no more helpful to co-workers, than those who had not heard the stories.

 Instead, employers are better off sharing anecdotes about the rank and file.
-The research found that new workers are much more likely to be inspired by hearing stories of co-workers to whom they can relate.
+The research found that new workers are much more likely to be inspired by stories about their peers.

-Martin said that positive stories about high-level members may be useful for making the [company's] values and injunctive norms noticeable.
-[See Related Story: Making a Great Impression on Your New Employee]
+Martin said positive stories about high-level members may be useful for making the company's values and norms noticeable.
+[Read related article: Making a Great Impression on Your New Employee]

 "But to illustrate the ways that values should guide behavior and encourage others to act in values-driven ways, stories about characters at closer social distance may be more effective," Martin said in a statement.

-For the study, Martin analyzed the relationship between four different types of stories to which new employees at a large company were exposed and their subsequent behavior at work.
-The 290 newcomers were trainees of a large technology company with a reputation as a values-driven organization, where employees work hard and go above and beyond to help clients and each other.
+For the study, Martin analyzed the relationship among four different types of stories to which new employees at a large company were exposed and their subsequent behavior at work.
+The 290 newcomers were trainees of a large technology company with a reputation as a values-driven organization, where employees work hard and go above and beyond to help clients and one another.

 The participants were divided into groups and told stories with one of four themes:

-Over the next two months, participants were periodically e-mailed stories that were shared in their particular group in an effort to refresh their recollections.
+Over the next two months, the participants were periodically emailed stories that were shared in their particular group, in an effort to refresh their recollections.
 After two months, the participants were surveyed on how helpful and devious their group members were.

-Martin found that members of the group that heard stories about high-ranking officers with high values, and those who didn't hear any stories at all, received the same helpful ratings.
-However, both of those groups received lower help scores than the group that heard stores about lower-ranking employees with high values.
+Martin found that members of the group that heard stories about high-ranking officers with high values, and those who didn't hear any stories at all, received the same helpfulness ratings.
+However, both of those groups received lower helpfulness scores than the group that heard stories about lower-ranking employees with high values.

 "Stories about high-level members were more likely to convey the [company's] formally espoused values, but the values-supporting and values-opposed stories about lower-level members appear to be more impactful on behaviors," Martin wrote.

-The research also revealed that members of the group that heard stories about high-ranking executives with high values had the highest devious ratings.
-Examples of being devious include "took property from work without permission," "neglected to follow instructions," or "intentionally worked more slowly than he or she could have worked.
+The research also revealed that members of the group that heard stories about high-ranking executives with high values had the highest deviousness ratings.
+Examples of being devious included "took property from work without permission," "neglected to follow instructions" and "intentionally worked more slowly than he or she could have worked.

-Martin said that hearing inspiring stories about company leaders actually ends up resulting in employees judging their peers more critically.
+Martin said that hearing inspiring stories about company leaders actually caused employees to judge their peers more critically.

 "When newcomers hear stories about high-level characters acting in values-upholding ways, it may lead them to compare their peers to a very high behavioral standard that is difficult to achieve and lead them to evaluate peers' behavior stringently,” Martin wrote.

-Based on the study's results, Martin believes that employers would be best-served by putting a priority on gathering employee stories.
+Based on the study's results, Martin believes that employers would be best served by telling new employees stories about their peers.

 "Organizations invest significant resources to socialize newcomers and embed in them the desired aspects of the culture," Martin wrote.
 "Cultural elements such as narratives might be used more strategically to increase the likelihood that organizational values are embedded in newcomers at the behavioral level."